 Brush meat with 1 tablespoon melted butter; insert meat thermometer in thickest part of beef.

-Roast beef until thermometer reaches 120F degrees very rare.
+Roast beef about 30 minutes until thermometer reaches 120F degrees very rare.

 Remove from oven and let stand 30 minutes (Leave oven on).